 However, you can do something to mitigate or completely stop excessive noise from damaging your ears, and that is by using the right and the best hearing protection for woodworking.
 Protect your hearing by using earplugs or earmuffs.

 Make sure to use anything that you feel comfortable with.
 Using any kind of ear protection is better than using nothing at all.
-However, if you have the chance, you should at least get the best hearing protector that you can afford.
+However, if you have the chance, you should at least get the top-quality hearing protector that you can afford.